facebook/create-react-app/template/README.md

 You can, however, create more top-level directories.
 They will not be included in the production build so you can use them for things like documentation.

->**Known Issue:**
->
->You may encounter an issue where changing a file inside `src` doesn’t trigger a recompilation.
-Most likely this happens because the path in your filesystem differs in its casing from the path you imported.
-For example, if a file is called `App.js` but you are importing `app.js`, the watcher might not recognize changes to it.
-We are [considering](https://github.com/facebookincubator/create-react-app/issues/240) enforcing some checks to prevent this.
-If this doesn’t help, check out the page on [troubleshooting watching](https://webpack.github.io/docs/troubleshooting.html#watching).

 ## Available Scripts

 In the project directory, you can run: